joelfad/python-sfml/doc/sphinx/source/documentation/graphics.rst

       Set/get the position of the object

-      This attribute completely overwrites the previous position.
-See :func:`move` to apply an offset based on the previous position instead.
       The default position of a transformable object is (0, 0).

       :rtype: :class:`sfml.system.Vector2`